wp-plugins/adminer/readme.txt

 * maintenance: change readme

 = v1.0.3 (02/02/2011) =
-* maintenance: change onlload on Adminer
+* maintenance: change on load on Adminer
-* changes: checke check for rights
+* changes: check for rights
-* changes: chaneg init of text-domain and styles now only on admin_init
+* changes: change init of text-domain and styles now only on admin_init

 = v1.0.2 (10/20/2010) =
 * bugfix: adminer-js onload fixed